 With academics making discoveries in biomedical science, ecology, taxonomy and microbiology, you’ll be immersed in a rich research environment.
 When you’re not writing lab reports, we might ask you to create educational web pages, curate a museum collection, or even join us on a field trip (paid for by us).

 From sub-cellular components to complete ecosystems, biology is the study of life.
 With strong links to the Royal Society of Biology, our courses help you explore all aspects of the subject.
 Carry out lab work in top facilities and undertake practical work at home and abroad, on the ground or even in the tree canopy.

 Our researchers explore biomedical science, ecology, taxonomy and microbiology.
 You’ll be the first to hear about breakthroughs, whether it’s a new way to protect butterflies or an antibiotic discovery.
 Each year, you’ll complete your own research projects too, on everything from genetic connectivity in mountain plants to the molecular basis of skin diseases.
 You might even present your work at a conference for similar specialists.

 As well as traditional exams and lab reports, we’ll challenge you with plenty of other projects and practical work.
 You might curate museum collections, produce an animation showing a biological process, or join us on field trips (paid for by the University).

-- Our Biology degree is accredited by the Royal Society of Biology, and graduates become associate members.
+- Our BSc (Hons) Biology degree is accredited by the Royal Society of Biology, and graduates become associate members.
 This opens up doors to many career development opportunities.

 - To help you apply your knowledge, we keep fieldwork at the heart of all our programmes.
-For all courses, students carry out fieldwork in Cyprus, while others explore tree-top environments with an intensive climbing course.
+Students on all our courses start their research journey with a week-long field trip, usually abroad, while some also explore tree-top environments with an intensive climbing course.

 - Benefit from a whole host of opportunities: former students have spent time working in a genetics lab in Chicago, a Sydney hospital, and the University of Tartu in Estonia, assisting in biological research.

 |Course Name||Qualification||UCAS Code|